-2 Twitter: @AndyFillmoreHFX March 11, 20202
+&lt;sup>1 Twitter: @AndyFillmoreHFX March 11, 20202

-3 Cargo Bike is a catch all term to refer to a bicycle capable of carrying heavy or bulky loads and passengers, including children.
+&lt;sup>2 Cargo Bike is a catch all term to refer to a bicycle capable of carrying heavy or bulky loads and passengers, including children.

-4 CBC: November 06, 2019 https://www.cbc.ca/news/technology/cargo-bike-deliveries-1.4437511 goods.
+Commercially, there is a great deal of interest from delivery services to expand their use of cargo bikes.
+In larger urban settings, more community delivery services for restaurants, groceries, and other household needs, are seeing a surge in the use of bicycles for delivering goods.
 In addition, cargo bikes and e-cargo bike-share programs are being piloted in municipalities in Canada (Jalon, Montreal 2020; Mayor Tory, Toronto 2020).
 Montreal has partnered with Purolator to pilot cargo e-bikes for package deliveries.
 In Toronto, UPS is piloting a similar program including smaller more local distribution centres.
-Companies are recognizing that "Last-Mile" deliveries can be more efficient, save money, and reduce GHGs than the traditional use of vans.
+Companies are recognizing that "Last-Mile" deliveries by cargo e-bikes can be more efficient, save money, and reduce GHGs.

 The California Air Resources Board (CARB) was established in 1967.
 CARB establishes state public air quality regulations to protect the health of Californians.
 CARB findings should be studied to determine the Government's ability to align policy with these findings. (ww2.arb.ca.gov) CARB has identified vehicle-mile-reductions (VMR) as essential to meeting goals for GHG reductions in transportation.
 CARB has identified "complete streets - designed for walking, biking and transit..." as a particularly impactful strategy to reduce vehicle-miles-travelled (VMT).
-It found that a 10% improvement in "Infrastructure and Services: e.g., distance to transit, quality of transit service, bike/pedestrian infrastructure..." can reduce VMT by up to 60%.
+CARB found a 10% improvement in "Infrastructure and Services: e.g., distance to transit, quality of transit service, bike/pedestrian infrastructure..." can reduce VMT by up to 60%.

-Active transportation is not broken-out in this analysis but its benefits are increased by holistic solutions that combine it with transit and in-fill housing, for example.
+Active transportation is not broken-out in this analysis, but its benefits are increased by holistic solutions that combine it with transit and in-fill housing, for example.

-Incorporate findings that support key assumptions
+Incorporate findings that support key assumptions:

 - Where there is high quality AT infrastructure, e-bike sales (as a share of all bike sales) are rapidly rising, reaching 31.5% in Germany, 42% in the Netherlands and 50% in Belgium.
 E-bike shares on AT infrastructure are rising. - This includes diverse light electric vehicles: Belgium may have the highest e-bike share because its policies allow faster vehicles and mopeds.
 Such policies do present some safety and accessibility challenges but since they can substantially increase GHG savings (see below) they should be modelled.
-Relatedly, cargo e-bikes to replace last-mile deliveries by diesel trucks and other mode-breaking applications should be modelled as well. - Convergence will accelerate as LEV options improve and diversify (Weiss, 2015 found a 8%/yr cost reduction); modelling should incorporate these changes and proven policy supports that further accelerate this trend like e-bike subsidies.
+Relatedly, cargo e-bikes to replace lastmile deliveries made by diesel trucks and other mode-breaking applications should be modelled as well. - Convergence will accelerate as LEV options improve and diversify (Weiss, 2015 found an 8% year over year cost reduction); modelling should incorporate these changes and proven policy supports that further accelerate this trend like e-bike subsidies.